Tuesday, August 31, 2021

 The 007 Re-Read Project: Colonel Sun by Kingsley Amis

 Published in 1968, Colonel Sun by Kingsley Amis (using the pen name Robert Markham) is the first non-Fleming Bond novel, and continues the story of the intrepid agent quite well.
 As mentioned before, I had no idea this book existed before I happened upon it in a used book store, despite hunting down all the 007 books I could.
-(That may seem odd, but was easy to be missing key information like that in those pre-internet days-- the internet existed, sure, but it wasn't ubiquitous, and I certainly wasn't able to access it whenever I wanted.)
+(That may seem odd, but was easy to be missing key information like that in those days-- the internet existed, sure, but it wasn't ubiquitous, and I certainly wasn't able to access it whenever I wanted.)
 I devoured it, blazing through the entire book in an evening.
 I liked it quite a bit, and deemed it a worthy follow-up to the work of Ian Fleming himself.
 That was more than two decades ago.
 When I revisited it a few days ago, I remembered almost nothing from the story, and had no idea how well it would hold up.
 (That will certainly be an ongoing theme as these re-reads proceed!)
 Fair warning, while I always endeavor not to blow the whole plot in my reviews, there are SPOILERS AHEAD

 The novel follows Bond as he pursues a group of mysterious kidnappers into Greece, seeking to recover his boss, the head of MI6, M. The opening is one of the best and most memorable from any Bond novel, Fleming's included.
 After that, the story does sag a bit.
 There are some nice bits of action in the middle portion, but that section of the novel is rather slow overall.
 Fleming had a way of imbuing his stories with a sense of headlong energy that propels the reader forward, affectionately referred to by fans as "the Fleming Sweep."
 Amis does a good job with this novel overall, but it is definitely lacking that crucial trademark of Fleming's.
 Fleming had a way of delivering numerous details without it seeming like an infodump, a skill that is very difficult to duplicate, and Amis doesn't really pull it off here.
 That said, there are some pretty strong characters, and as the scope of the conspiracy Bond is trying to unravel widens, they serve to keep the story centered.
 Ariadne is a much better-developed heroine than we get in most of the Fleming stories, and Litsas serves more than adequately in the "sidekick" role.
 Both prove to be crucial to the plot, which is always nice to see, as such supporting characters are often little more than window dressing.